TIKI-Institut/hdfs-k8s-topology-plugin/README.md

 # README #

+## Description ##
-This Plugin resolves fixes HDFS Data Locality on Kubernetes \
+This Plugin fixes HDFS Data Locality on Kubernetes.
-It resolves K8s Network locations for Datanodes as well as HDFS Clients \
+It resolves K8s-Network-Locations for Datanodes as well as HDFS Clients. \
-This ensures, that clients prefer to consume data from datanodes, which are located on the same kubernetes nodes
+This ensures, that clients prefer to consume data from Datanodes, which are located on same kubernetes nodes.
+Whenever a Datanode-Pod is created, it registeres itself at the Namenode-Pod on which it is assigned to. \
+Namenode tries then to map the Datanode to a "Host" and a "Rack" and to create a network-location-String like "/rack/host/datanode". \
+When running HDFS on Kuberenetes, this will fail because the hosts of the Datanode-Pods are in fact Kubernetes-Nodes and the native hadoop-resolve methods are not compatible with K8s. \
+Namenode will execute the same process, whenever a Client send a request to HDFS.
+For details on the underlying algorithm, please read the Javadoc.

-### Setup ###
+## Setup ##

-1. Copy the Jar to Namenode, Namenode-Formatter, Checkpointnode, Datanodes in directory: "/opt/hadoop-<version>/share/hadoop/common/lib"
+1. Copy the Jar to Namenode-, Namenode-Formatter-, Checkpointnode-, Datanodes-Image in directory: "/opt/hadoop-<version>/share/hadoop/common/lib"
 2. Add following tags to hdfs-siteconfig.xml
     ````xml
     <property>